 We are the only human-oriented slip resistance testing method in the world that has real people walking on a floor made entirely of ice.
 Our scientists have developed this test so that it better relates to real people walking and therefore more relatable to you, the general consumer.
-We wear and test the boots before you do!
+We wear and test the footwear before you do!

 Right now we do not test on snow covered surfaces.
 However, in future years, we hope to include snow as one of the surfaces we test on.

-We don’t claim that you will never slip and fall wearing boots that are highly rated on the website, only that your risk for falling and slipping is greatly reduced.
+We don’t claim that you will never slip and fall wearing footwear that are highly rated on the website, only that your risk for falling and slipping is greatly reduced.
 Proper precautions should still be taken when walking on icy and slippery surfaces.
 Click here for some safety tips to follow when walking in winter conditions!